Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Results

-We analyze the impact of the amount of retrieved knowledge on cross-lingual transfer in different settings of the StrategyQA dataset.
-The results for cross-lingual transfer ratio are presented in Figure~\ref{fig:sqa-xltr}, while the accuracy results are detailed in Figure~\ref{fig:sqa-acc} in Appendix \ref{additional-results}.
+We analyze the impact of the amount of knowledge retrieved on cross-lingual transfer in different settings of the reasoning dataset.
+The results of StrategyQA for the cross-lingual transfer ratio are presented in Figure~\ref{fig:sqa-xltr}, while the accuracy results are detailed in Figure~\ref{fig:sqa-acc}.

 \paragraph{Knowledge retrieval requirement harms cross-lingual transfer} The experimental results indicate that, for all languages, the cross-lingual transfer ratio of all models are significantly higher when the necessary knowledge for reasoning is provided compared to when it is not.
-This suggests that the requirement for knowledge retrieval significantly hinders the model's cross-lingual transferability when solving reasoning problems.
+This suggests that the requirement for knowledge retrieval significantly hinders the model's cross-lingual transferability when solving reasoning tasks.

-\paragraph{Less knowledge retrieval makes better cross-lingual transfer} Additionally, we conduct a more detailed evaluation using the LLaMA-2-7B-Chat model to observe the changes in cross-lingual transfer ratio with varying amounts of knowledge entries.
-As shown in Figure~\ref{fig:sqa-llama2-xltr}, the experimental results demonstrate that the transfer rate increases as the number of provided knowledge entries increases from none to all required knowledge.
+\paragraph{More knowledge retrieval lowers cross-lingual transfer} We further conduct detailed evaluations using the LLaMA-2-7B-Chat model to observe the changes in cross-lingual transfer ratios as the amount of knowledge provided varies.
+As shown in Figure~\ref{fig:sqa-llama2-xltr}, the experimental results demonstrate that the transfer ratio decreases as the demand for knowledge retrieval increases.
 This further validates the conclusion that the retrieval of more knowledge significantly impacts cross-lingual transferability.

+The results on the QASC dataset were consistent with those mentioned above.
+Detailed results can be found in Figure~\ref{fig:qasc-xltr} and \ref{fig:qasc-llama2-xltr}.